Triangulating surfaces quasi-isometrically: Introduction

 Understanding whether metric graphs with desirable properties are quasi-isometric to simplicial graphs with analogous properties is generally an interesting and hard problem.
 For instance, the first author \& Papasoglu \cite{GeoPapMin} asked whether for every graph $G$ embedded into a Riemannian plane $(\Sigma, d_\Sigma)$, the metric $(G,d_\ell)$ is quasi-isometric to that of a simplicial planar graph.
 An equivalent formulation is whether every planar metric graph is quasi-isometric to a simplicial planar graph.
 This question was answered in the affirmative by Davies \cite{DavStr}.

-In turn, it is natural to ask whether every Riemannian surface can be triangulated in such a way that the embedding of the $1$-skeleton is a quasi-isometry when the latter is given its simplicial graph metric.
-As it turns out this cannot be done in general: James Davies (private communication) constructed complete Riemannian surfaces which are not quasi-isometric to any embedded \emph{simplicial graph}.
-That is, he exhibited a surface $(\Sigma,d_\Sigma)$ so that there does not exist a graph with all edges having length 1, with an embedding into $\Sigma$ that is also a quasi-isometry with $(\Sigma,d_\Sigma)$.
+In turn, it was natural to ask whether every Riemannian surface can be triangulated in such a way that the embedding of the $1$-skeleton is a quasi-isometry when the latter is given its simplicial graph metric.
+It turns out that the answer is no in general: Davies \cite{DavSur} constructed complete Riemannian surfaces which are not quasi-isometric to any embedded \emph{simplicial graph}.
+That is, he constructed a surface $(\Sigma,d_\Sigma)$ so that there does not exist a graph with all edges having length 1, with an embedding into $\Sigma$ that is also a quasi-isometry with $(\Sigma,d_\Sigma)$.
+This shows that \cref{thm: uni net intro,thm:triangulationIntro} are sharp.

-This shows that \cref{thm:triangulationIntro} is sharp.
-However, if we also assume that $(\Sigma,d_\Sigma)$ is quasi-isometric to some graph of bounded degree, equivalently, if $(\Sigma,d_\Sigma)$ has a uniform net \cite{KanaiRough2} (defined in Section~\ref{subsec QI}), then we can strengthen \Cref{thm:triangulationIntro} to ensure that $G$ has its edge-lengths uniformly bounded above and below, and therefore its simplicial graph metric is quasi-isometric to $(\Sigma,d_\Sigma)$:

-\begin{alphthm} If a complete Riemannian surface $(\Sigma, d_\Sigma)$ has a uniform net, then $\Sigma$ admits a triangulation whose (simplicial) $1$-skeleton is quasi-isometric to $(\Sigma, d_\Sigma)$. \end{alphthm} By allowing degenerate triangles in such a `triangulation' we can ensure that the $0$-skeleton (i.e.\ the vertices) of the triangulation constructed in \cref{thm: uni net intro} coincides with any given uniform net of $\Sigma$.
-Moreover, the 1-skeleton of our triangulation will have bounded vertex degrees up to ignoring parallel edges.
-Similar statements had been proved by Maillot \cite{Maillot}, and our techniques provide simpler proofs and strengthenings of said results (see \Cref{thm Maillot} and the discussion following it).